How to Sing with a Deeper Voice: Exercises and Techniques

 How to Sing with a Deeper Voice

-Honey, let me tell you right now.
-You don’t need to be born with a Barry White bass or a smoky alto to sing with a deeper voice.
-Nope.
-That rich, soulful tone you’re dreaming about?
-It’s already inside you.
-We just need to unlock it.
-So grab some water, take a seat, and let’s go on this vocal journey together.
+Honey, let me tell you something from the heart.
+You don’t need to be born with a Barry White bass or a smoky alto to sing with a deeper, richer tone.
+That warm, soulful sound you’re dreaming about is already inside you.
+You just need to unlock it!

 1. What Makes a Voice Sound Deep?

-• Strong support from your chest cavity and breath control
+• Solid support from your CORE (appoggio & sostegno) and breath control

 2. Breathe Low to Sing Low

-Breath is your secret weapon.
-Diaphragmatic breathing gives your voice the support it needs to go deep without falling apart.
+If you want a deeper tone, diaphragmatic breathing is what gives your voice the support it needs to drop low without cracking, wobbling, or falling apart.

 Try this: